davidc6/exploring_rust/code-samples/README.md

   - raw pointers can only be dereferenced in `unsafe` block
   - `unsafe` block is Rust's way to allow access to advanced features where safety is up to you
   -

+### Smart pointer types

+- Pointer - a variable that contains some address in memory, this address points at some data
+- & is a kind of pointer that allows to borrow the value it points to (no extra capabilities, no overhead)
+- Smart pointers have additional capabilities and metadata, they own data they point to
+- Technically String is a smart pointer, as it stores its capacity as metadata and ensures its data will always be valid UTF8
+- Box, Deref, Drop, Rc, Ref, RefCell, RefMut, | thread-safe smart pointers - Mutex, Arc, RwLock

+### Asynchronous Rust

+- Each thread has a stack
+  - Default Stack size is 2 MiB (can be manually set to other value when spawning a new thread)
+  - Threads are good for distributing work across processors
+  - Complimentary ways can be used to break down work
+- async_std crate

 ### Functional programming (features)